 Regular full- and part-time employees who are planning to take time off from work for more than seven calendar days and who will not be using paid time off (PTO) or other paid time must initiate a leave of absence.

-If you plan to take a leave of absence, you should notify your supervisor at least one month prior to the leave (if foreseeable) or as soon as reasonably possible (when leave is not foreseeable).
+If you plan to take a leave of absence, you must notify TRISTAR and your supervisor at least 30 days prior to the leave (if foreseeable, including intermittent leave) or as soon as reasonably possible (when leave is not foreseeable).
 Lam will provide family or medical leave in accordance with state and federal laws in effect at the time the leave is granted.
 Military leave will be granted based on your service orders.
 Requests for a personal leave of absence must be approved by your supervisor or department manager before you can file a claim for the leave.

 TRISTAR manages leaves of absence for Lam.
 As soon as you know the start date for your leave, call TRISTAR at 844-610-1885 to file your claim.
 Be prepared to supply the following information: